 I am honored to share with you that I have been selected as one of 25 interior designers chosen to create a tabletop for the American Cancer Society’s Hope Lodge Holiday Bash.
-The photo above is a rendering of what my table will look like for the event.
-The Hope Lodge gala will take place on December 6, 2016 at the Harmonie Club, in New York City, which is one of the oldest and most prestigious men’s club in the city.
-The funds raised from the gala will be used to sustain the Hope Lodge in New York City.
+The photo below is a rendering of what my table will look like for the event.
+The Hope Lodge gala will take place on December 6, 2016 at the Harmonie Club, in New York City.
+The Harmonie Club is one of the oldest and most prestigious men’s clubs in the city.
+The funds raised from the gala go straight to the Lodge.

 Hope Lodge NYC is one of The American Cancer Society’s network of 31 Hope Lodges across the country.
 These places of comfort provide lodging and support services (all free of charge) for cancer patients and their caregivers when they are receiving outpatient treatment away from home.
-The guests, as they are affectionately known, benefit from full amenities and a host of social and wellness programs, including yoga, meditation, healing touch and music therapy.
+The guests, benefit from full amenities and a host of social and wellness programs.
+For instance, this includes yoga, meditation, healing touch, and music therapy.

-After breakfast, we toured Hope Lodge.
+After that, we toured Hope Lodge.
 Below is the common sitting area and kitchen, bedroom and veranda.

 The lodge is as lovely as any hotel or resort I have been to.
 And that veranda?
 It is simply stunning.
-You feel like you are in your own private pied-a-terre!
+For instance, you feel like you are in your own private pied-a-terre!

 There were nuggets of love and hope at every turn at the Hope Lodge.
-Each guest room is marked with a nameplate of the person who made a donation to build a room.
+A nameplate marks the person who made a donation to build each guest room.
 I love how the photo below shows the room’s honoree is “To Life”.
-Each room also contains a journal where each patient is invited to share their story in order to encourage the next guest in their journey.
+Each room also contains a journal.
+Each patient is patient can share their story in order to encourage the next guest on their journey.

 We also had the great pleasure of meeting two of The Hope Lodge’s guests, Blanca and Sandy Singer from Las Vegas.
-Sandy was diagnosed with cancer in Las Vegas and said he would not be alive today if it weren’t for Hope Lodge.
-Sandy was able to receive his life saving treatment at Sloan Kettering in NYC because he did not have the financial burden of paying for hotel accommodations.
+Sandy was diagnosed with cancer in Las Vegas.
+He said he would not be alive today if it weren’t for Hope Lodge.
+Sandy was able to receive his life-saving treatment at Sloan Kettering in NYC because he did not have the financial burden of paying for hotel accommodations.

 My visit ended on a high note with a lovely kickoff reception to the Holiday Bash at Steinway Hall.

-I felt like a star on the red carpet when I entered Steinway Hall and was greeted with this banner with my name, yes, my name, featured among this stellar group of fellow interior designers.
+In addition, I felt like a star on the red carpet when I entered Steinway Hall.
+For instance, I was greeted with this banner with my name, yes, my name, featured among this stellar group of fellow interior designers.

-I encourage you to visit one of The American Cancer Society’s thirty-one Hope Lodges, and you can find a list of them here, and more information.
+Therefore, I encourage you to visit one of The American Cancer Society’s thirty-one Hope Lodges.
+In addition, you can find a list of them here and more information.

-Cancer is devastating and far reaching.
-If you or your family has been dealt the cancer card, you know how catastrophic it can be.
-Hope Lodge is one bright spot in the devastation that comes with cancer.
+Cancer is devastating and far-reaching.
+Similarly, you know how catastrophic it can be if you or your family have been dealt the cancer card.
+However, Hope Lodge is one bright spot in the devastation that comes with cancer.

 A Big Thank You to Hope Lodge for providing a comfortable retreat for cancer patients.